ANZAC Day planning

 [ James Vincent Duhig ]

-- The Rev. W. Smith (President of the Methodist Conference)
+- The Rev. W. Smith (the President of the Methodist Conference)

 [ William Smith ]